kubernetes-sigs/gateway-api/geps/gep-4894/index.md

   Port PortNumber `json:"port,omitempty" protobuf:"bytes,3,opt,name=port"`
 }

-// +kubebuilder:validation:ExactlyOneOf=SelectorRef,Selector
 type EndpointSelectorBackend struct {
   // SelectorRef specifies a reference to a resource whose EndpointSlices should be used for this backend.
   //
   // Supported kinds:
-  // - Service (Core): Uses the Service's EndpointSlices for endpoint resolution.
-Only the "service backend"
+  // - Service (Core): Only the Service's EndpointSlices are used for endpoint resolution.
+All other
-  //   role is used — the ClusterIP, DNS name, and other "service frontend" properties are ignored.
+  //   Service spec fields - including ClusterIP, DNS, internalTrafficPolicy, externalTrafficPolicy,
-  //   Only ClusterIP and headless (clusterIP: None)
+  //   sessionAffinity, and trafficDistribution - are not used.
+Only ClusterIP and headless (clusterIP: None)
   //   Services are supported.
-ExternalName, NodePort, and LoadBalancer Service types MUST be rejected, as
+ExternalName, NodePort, and LoadBalancer Service types MUST be rejected.
-  //   they carry frontend semantics that are not relevant to Backend's consumer-focused role.
-  // - EndpointSelector (Core): References an EndpointSelector resource that manages the EndpointSlices
-  //   for this backend.
   //
-  // If omitted, the controller creating this Backend is expected to create an EndpointSelector
-  // resource on behalf of the user and set ownerReferences appropriately so that the lifecycle
-  // of the EndpointSelector is tied to this Backend (as described in KEP-6116).
   // Cross-namespace references are allowed and indicate a consumer override.
+  //
+  // <gateway:util:excludeFromCRD>
+  // Notes for implementers:
-  // +optional
+  //
-  SelectorRef *ObjectReference `json:"selectorRef"`

-  // Selector defines the label selector used to identify the set of pods whose IP addresses
-  // will make up the endpoints that this Backend should route traffic to.
-  // This field is only used if SelectorRef is not specified.
+  // When the upstream EndpointSelector resource (KEP-6116) reaches GA,
+  // SelectorRef will also accept kind: EndpointSelector.
+Implementations
+  // should anticipate this field becoming optional and supporting additional
-  // We make this an embedded struct to avoid stuttering in the API (i.e. `selector.selector`).
+  // kinds in the future.
+  // </gateway:util:excludeFromCRD>
+  //
-  // +optional
+  // +required
-  *metav1.LabelSelector
+  SelectorRef ObjectReference `json:"selectorRef"`
 }

 // +kubebuilder:validation:XValidation:rule="self.mode == 'ClientAndServer' ? has(self.clientCertificateRef) : !has(self.clientCertificateRef)",message="clientCertificateRef must be set if and only if mode is ClientAndServer"